 The Teaneck Creek Conservancy is a 46-acre tract that is now a part of Overpeck County Park.
 Once used as a dump for debris generated during the construction of the nearby interstate highways, the area has been rehabilitated and a trail system constructed.
 For the most part, the dense vegetation screens the adjacent developments from view, and even the noise from the nearby highways is often...

 The Teaneck Creek Conservancy is a 46-acre tract that is now a part of Overpeck County Park.
 Once used as a dump for debris generated during the construction of the nearby interstate highways, the area has been rehabilitated and a trail system constructed.
 For the most part, the dense vegetation screens the adjacent developments from view, and even the noise from the nearby highways is often drowned out by the chirping birds.
 At times, it is hard to believe that you are in the midst of densely developed Bergen County!

 To begin the hike, descend wooden steps near the southeast corner of the parking lot and turn right onto the Red Trail.
 (To avoid the steps, you can use a path that begins at the end of Puffin Way.)
 On your left, you will notice several concrete plaques – formed from rubble that was dumped in the area – on which information regarding various species of migratory birds that frequent the area has been inscribed.

-Just before reaching the next bridge, you’ll notice a path on the left that leads to a gate in a fenced area,known as the Laybrinth.
-Here, chunks of concrete ("rubblestone") have been arranged to form a winding path that leads to a circle in the center.
+Just before reaching the next bridge, turn left onto a path that leads to a gate in a fenced area, known as the Laybrinth.
+Here, chunks of concrete (“rubblestone”) have been arranged to form a circle in the center.
 Along the sides are several animal figures that have been carved into tree trunks, as well an elaborate wooden teepee frame.
-You’ll want to spend a few minutes here, contemplating the surroundings.
+You’ll want to spend a few minutes here to examine these interesting features..